 - Repeat the process until you have pollinated as many of the flowers and plants as you desire.

-Not a big deal, right?
+Pollination in aquaponics is not a big deal, right?
 Especially if the result is a delicious melon or zucchini coming out of your greenhouse in the middle of winter!

 And if you find all of this as interesting as I do you might want to check out this TED talk about pollination.
 Absolutely gorgeous!